 The thing that makes something valuable is its distinctness, its uniqueness, its individuality, how rare it is.

-It will help to download and print a copy of this score and follow it as this narrative proceeds:
+This will explain how the score for the d minor Op.
+22 Postlude was put together using this approach; it will help to download and print a copy of this score and follow it as this narrative proceeds:

 This is the only fugue thusfar written by this composer that is provided with a tonal answer; all of the rest (15) of them are provided with real answers.